willettjf/willettjf.github.io/index.md

 ### Department of Health Sciences, University of Missouri, 2026-present
 **Associate Teaching Professor**
-Lead the institute's leadership research agenda, focusing on how leadership communication shapes workplace culture and enhances employee engagement and well-being.
+Teach graduate courses in healthcare strategy and marketing and managerial epidemiology in the Master of Health Administration program.
+Conduct research on leadership communication and health communication, and contribute to program accreditation and student mentorship.

 ### Novak Leadership Institute, University of Missouri, 2022-2026
 **Program/Research Director**